SzalkaiOli/android_md_practice/README.md

-# Android Material Design Practice

-"Car Renting" Application
+# Android "Car Renting" Application

-with splash, login and registration screens made in Native Android / Java and with Material Design components
+Material Design practice project with splash, login and registration screens made in Native Android / Java and with Material Design components